top of page

 New Seneca Village

-New Seneca Village is a paradigm shift committed to co-creating a new legacy of providing abundant resources for women of color leaders
+New Seneca Village is a paradigm shift committed to co-creating a new legacy of providing abundant resources for change leaders and healers

 who have long committed to actualizing more just futures